sybilhoangRG/support.balsamiq.com/content/ui101/templates.md

 You've probably used file templates before.
 A common type is an office document template, like a cover letter template in a text editing application.

 Templates can be great because they provide a starting point for a document with some preset attributes.
-They help you go faster by starting your project form ready-made screeens that you can edit.
+They help you go faster by starting your project form ready-made screens that you can edit.

 There are a few types of templates for interface design that you might use: